Fischer-L/PicRestaurants/README.md

 - Design the more detailed data transmission protocol between the server and the client

-- Adopting the flow.js and/or immutable.js
+- Even do the server-side cache

 #### What would you do differently if you were allocated more time?
 - May not use the node Express but PHP, ROR etc. For the long run, the performance, maintenance and scalability are all important considerations to build a server.

 #### Consider time-zone differences
 - Thanks to Yelp.
 It returns a restaurant's opening hours in the local time so we just filter the time based on user's input.
 Here we assume users would take the time zone factor while entering the time, such as, "13:00, London" means 13:00 in London local time.
-We don't setup a extra time zone flag on our UI and make the above assumption implicitly because any extra UI control could confuse users more.
+We make the above assumption implicitly and don't setup a extra time zone flag on our UI because any extra UI control could confuse users more.

 #### Remember the most recent searched location
 - We use the sessionStorage to cache recent search results.
-Why the sessionStorage is because we are not sure the update frequency of restaurants data in the 3rd-part Yelp.
+Why the sessionStorage is because we are not sure the update frequency of restaurants data in the 3rd-party Yelp.
 If we cached in the localStorage/indexedDB, we might save outdated data.